Companion Guide

 - All matching contributions under Direct Labour must be input as “cash”.

-- Staff benefits, including RRSP, medical and dental costs.
-These should instead be included in the Indirect Cost Category under “Benefits from wages and salaries”.
+- Staff benefits, including RRSP, the company portion of EI and CPP benefits, and medical and dental costs.
+These should instead be included in the Indirect Cost Category.

 - Overtime costs and staff allowance costs.